Paul Rolland String Pedagogy Workshop 2025

 About the Workshop

 Based on the revolutionary book and films by Paul Rolland: The Teaching of Action in String Playing.
-This workshop offers a deep dive into Paul Rolland’s groundbreaking string pedagogy, providing participants with valuable techniques and expert insights applicable to any stringed instrument method, teaching environment, and to students of any age.
+This workshop offers a deep dive into Paul Rolland’s groundbreaking string pedagogy, providing participants with valuable techniques and expert insights applicable alongside any stringed instrument method, teaching environment, and with students of any age.

 Workshop Highlights: